-Our 7 Favorite Bairro Alto Restaurants
+Our 5 Favorite Bairro Alto Restaurants

-There’s more than cheap beers and cocktails in Bairro Alto.
-This party district is also full of local restaurants and international eateries.
-From the famous steak-on-the-stone served at Cabaças to the delicious hummus of Tantura, we’re taking you to our favorite Bairro Alto restaurants.
+Fancy a bite to eat in Bairro Alto?
+Fortunately, there’s far more than cheap beers and cocktails in Bairro Alto; this party district is also full of local restaurants and international eateries.
+We’re taking you to our favorite Bairro Alto restaurants, including the famous steak-on-the-stone served at Cabaças to the delicious pizza at Valdo Gatti.

 1. Cabaças – For the Steak on the Stone

-Locals and curious tourists queue up at Cabaças for one thing only: the steak on the stone.
-First, you leave your name with the staff and then all you have to do is wait for the call.
 There will be no discussion about how well you want your steak because you’ll be cooking it yourself!
 Just pick your favorite cut of meat, and the waiter will bring it on a sizzling hot stone.
 Then it’s up to you to season it and dip it in one of their tasty sauces.

-Insider’s tip: Make sure to arrive early to get a seat.
+Insider’s Tip: Make sure to arrive early to get a seat.
 Also, ask how long you have to wait.
 If it’s more than 15 minutes, you can grab a drink at a bar nearby and come back later.
 Just remember to leave your name!

-Address: Rua das Gáveas 8
+📍 Address: Rua das Gáveas 8

 2. Stasha – A Taste of the Sea

 The sea might be far away, but Stasha has brought it to the heart of Bairro Alto.
 There’s a variety of seafood on offer, though the salmon is by far the winner.
 The dish is served with a side of mushroom risotto, that we could order again and again!
 For meat, we recommend the pork loin with goat cheese.
-Unlike most Portuguese restaurants, Stasha also caters for vegetarians, so no one is left out.

-Address: Rua das Gáveas 29
+📍 Address: Rua das Gáveas 29

 Stasha is a great place to try seafood in Bairro Alto.
 Our favorite dish is the salmon with mushroom risotto!
+Photo Credit: Stasha

 4. Tapa Bucho – For Tapas & Petiscos

-Insider’s tip: They don’t take bookings so go early!
+Insider’s tip: They don’t take bookings, so go early!

-Address: Rua dos Mouros 19
+📍 Address: Rua dos Mouros 19

 5. O Faia – A Fado Restaurant